PUNCH-Cyber/stoq/docs/community/faq.rst

 ==========================

-- **What is the difference between stoQ v1 and v2?**
+- **What is the difference between stoQ v2 and v3?**

     The basic workflow and concept between the two versions are nearly similar, but under the hood a lot has changed.
-Version 2 of stoQ was a complete rewrite filled with lots of lessons learned, optimizations, and best practices.
+Version 2 of stoQ was a complete rewrite of v1, filled with lots of lessons learned, optimizations, and best practices.
 Additionally, we made the decision to ensure a modern version of python was used in order to leverage many of the added benefits and features.

+    stoQ v3 built upon v2, but added many additional features such as native AsyncIO support, streamlined data flow, and passing the full request stte to each worker plugin.
+A full list of changes can be found in the `CHANGELOG <https://github.com/PUNCH-Cyber/stoq/blob/v2/CHANGELOG.md>`.

-- **Are plugins from v1 compatiable with v2?**
+- **Are plugins from v2 compatiable with v3?**

-    Unfortunately, no. However, porting plugins to version 2 is very simple.
+    Unfortunately, no. However, porting plugins to v3 is very simple.
+You can read more about that :ref:`here <upgradingplugins>`.

-- **Is v1 of stoQ still available?**
+- **Is v1 or v2 of stoQ still available?**

-    Absolutely, though it is no longer maintained (minus major bug fixes or security issues) in favor of v2.
-You can get the `framework here <https://github.com/PUNCH-Cyber/stoq/tree/v1>`_ and the `plugins here <https://github.com/PUNCH-Cyber/stoq-plugins-public/tree/v1>`_.
+    Absolutely, though they are no longer maintained (minus major bug fixes or security issues) in favor of v3.

 - **Why should I use stoQ?**